locaal-ai/scoresight/README.md

-# ScoreSight - Scoreboard OCR Application
+# ScoreSight - Real-time OCR For Scoreboards, Apps, Games and more

 <div align="center">